niplav/site/estimated_life_expectancy.md

 One can then use the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) to estimate the probability of misgendering at least one trans person.
-The code is in Klong. <!--TODO: links for Klong--> The probability of misgendering at least one trans person is calculated by calculating the probability of encountering n≤maxt trans people, multiplied with the probability of not correctly gendering all of them.
+The code is in [Klong](http://t3x.org/klong/index.html).
+The probability of misgendering at least one trans person is calculated by calculating the probability of encountering n≤maxt trans people, multiplied with the probability of not correctly gendering all of them.